-Before talking to an outfitter consider making a list of your questions, and if there is not enough time to go through them all, or if you think of others after your initial conversation, send them off in a fax or email.
+Before talking to an outfitter consider making a list of your questions, and if there is not enough time to go through them all, or if you think of others after your initial conversation, send them off an email with your additional questions or give them a call .
 A quality outfitter who really wants your business will either take the time to answer you in writing, or pick up the phone and speak to you directly.

 So don’t forget, when doing your research assume nothing, and if you are not completely sure – ASK.